lordSquigles/Simple-Process-Hollowing-Example/README.md

 Here is a [helpful article](https://medium.com/@jain.sm/process-hollowing-930b30452279) that explains the process in detail.

-Thank you zwclose on Rohitab for your [fantastic error handling](http://www.rohitab.com/discuss/topic/40262-dynamic-forking-process-hollowing/) bits.
-I borrowed a lot of it.

 Helpful examples have also been done by [hasherzade](https://github.com/hasherezade) and [Zer0Mem0ry](https://github.com/Zer0Mem0ry/).

 # Methods: